AydaFa/IMDB_bot/README.md

 * [Screenshots](#screenshots)

 ## General info
-It's a Telegram bot for searching Movies in the IMDB API!
+It's a Telegram bot for searching Movies in the IMDB API!<br />
+You can search for a phrase and then it will return the movies containg that phrase.<br />
+Finally, it will give you the information of a chosen movie.

 ## Requirements
 * I used [python server](https://www.pythonanywhere.com/) as my server.